 The Leopoldina postdoc scholarship is awarded to outstanding postdoctoral scientists from Germany, Austria, and Switzerland.

 The target group for the program is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
 Individuals who were granted a research project are given the opportunity to carry it out at a renowned research institute, usually abroad, and receive a postdoctoral fellowship for it.
 Austrian and Swiss scholarship recipients may only conduct their funded projects in Germany.

-The follow-up funding starts once the postdoc funding has come to an end and may run for up to five years.
-During this period, former research fellows will receive a limited amount of support in the form of material resources.
-The personal follow-up support may be used to provide former scholarship holders with materials and travel grants to allow them to present the results of the research funded by the Leopoldina Postdoc Scholarship.
+The follow-up funding starts upon expiry of the postdoc funding and may run for up to five years.
+During this period, former research fellows may receive limited support in the form of material resources.
+The personal follow-up support may be used to provide former scholarship holders with materials and travel grants to showcase the results from their postdoctoral research.

-The funding budget allows the Academy to finance about 35 Leopoldina Postdoc Scholarships every year.
-Around 20 new scholarships are awarded each year.
+The grants available allow for the financing of approximately 35 Leopoldina postdoc scholarships per year.
+Approximately 20 new scholarships are awarded each year.